 Travertine is a type of limestone that forms around mineral spring deposits.
-As a flooring material, it is generally sold in tile form and comes in a variety of earth tone colors, including tans, browns, rust and beige hues.
-Like all natural stone, it does require some specific maintenance, and it is not appropriate for all locations.
-However, if properly installed and cared for, it can add a sense of unique mountain-born beauty to an interior location.
+As a flooring material, it is typically sold in tile form and comes in a variety of earth tone colors, including tans, browns, rust, and beige hues.
+Like all natural stone, it has some specific maintenance requirements, and it is not appropriate for all locations.
+But a properly installed and cared for travertine floor can add a unique blend of mountain-born beauty to any interior space.

 Advantages of Travertine Tile Flooring

-- Durability: Hard tile materials such as travertine are made to take a beating without showing significant damage from scratches, cracks or chips.
-Over time, a weathering effect can occur, which is often prized for giving the individual pieces a distinct character that resembles ancient architecture.
-With polished and honed materials you will have more of a danger of scratching, while natural-finish tiles will be more resistant to damage and blemishes.
+- Durability: Hard tile materials such as travertine are made to take a beating without showing significant damage from scratches, cracks, or chips.
+Over time, a weathering effect can occur, which is often prized for giving the individual pieces a distinct character that evokes ancient architecture.
+With polished and honed materials, there is a greater risk of scratching, while natural-finish tiles are more resistant to damage and blemishes.

-- Long-lasting: While regular maintenance and periodic care are required with a travertine flooring installation, these materials have the potential to last literally for decades.
-The weathering effect that occurs with years of use is often considered attractive, but if you wish, it can be combated through the periodic application of a quality stone-sealing agent.
-This staying ability cuts down on the eventual cost of replacement.
+- Long-lasting: While regular maintenance and care are required with travertine floors, these materials have the potential to last literally for decades.
+The weathering effect that occurs with years of use is often considered attractive, but if you wish, you can prevent weathering with a periodic application of stone-sealing agent.

-- Ease of repair: Since travertine comes in tile form, when a particular piece breaks it can be removed and replaced.
-With larger tiles, this will be a more dramatic project, while smaller pieces may be a more frequent task.
-It is important to keep a few extra travertine tiles around to ensure that repairs can be matched to the current installation.
+- Ease of repair: Since travertine comes in tile form when a particular piece breaks it can be removed and replaced.
+If you're installing a new floor, be sure to keep a few extra tiles for perfectly color-matched repairs.

 Disadvantages of Travertine Flooring

-- Complicated maintenance: While these tiles are solid, strong, and durable, they also have microscopic pores in their surface that can allow spilled liquids and staining agents to seep into them.
-Luckily, this problem can be resolved by applying first a penetrating sealer, then a barrier surface sealer.
-The dual sealing treatment should happen during installation, and then periodically throughout the life of the floor.
-Repeat this resealing more often if you are trying to maintain the glossy original finish of the material.
+- Complicated maintenance: While these tiles are solid, strong, and durable, they also have microscopic pores in their surface that can allow spilled liquids and staining agents to seep into the material.
+Luckily, this problem can be resolved by applying a penetrating sealer followed by a barrier surface sealer.
+This dual-sealing treatment should be applied during installation, and then periodically throughout the life of the floor.
+Re-seal more often if you want to maintain the glossy original finish of the material.

-- Expense: These materials can be somewhat expensive, falling in the mid-range of natural stone options but on the high end when compared to other flooring choices.
-This is compounded by the cost of materials, such as adhesive and grout, as well as any labor costs for professional assistance.
+- Expense: Travertine can be somewhat expensive, falling in the mid-range of natural stone options but on the high end of the general range of flooring materials.
+In addition to the cost of tile, there are costs for installation materials, including adhesive and grout, as well as professional labor.